Sankranthiki Vasthunam: Home media

 The satellite and digital rights of the film were acquired by Zee Telugu and ZEE5, respectively.
-ZEE5 acquired films digital streaming rights sold for ₹30 crore.
+ZEE5 acquired the film's digital streaming rights for ₹30 crore.
 The film was telecast on Zee Telugu before its OTT release on 1 March 2025.
 It began streaming on ZEE5 from 1 March 2025.

 Reception

 Avad Mohammad of OTTplay gave 3.5/5 stars and wrote "Sankranthiki Vasthunnam is a perfect festival watch packed with loads of entertainment.
 Venkatesh leads from the front, delivering a hilarious performance.
 While the predictable storyline may not appeal to everyone, the family audience is sure to enjoy the film."
 T. Maruthi Acharya of India Today gave 3/5 stars and wrote "With its mix of engaging comedy and uneven storytelling, Sankranthiki Vasthunnam is a decent outing for families seeking light-hearted entertainment."
 B.H.
 Harish of Cinema Express gave 3/5 stars and wrote "But then again, it depends on you if you want to judge this film from that lens.
 For everyone else who merely wants to have a few hearty laughs, Sankranthiki Vasthunam offers them in plenty."
 Sashidhar Adivi of Times Now gave 2.5/5 stars and wrote "Sankranthiki Vasthunnam will often make you laugh, especially if you are a fan of out-and-out slapstick comedies.
 A focused script, tighter editing and impressive cinematography would have elevated the film a few notches.
 The muddled-up storyline and how the events pan out leave much to be desired."